pr0xxy/flask-app-reverse-proxy-InalabUSGS/README.md

 ## Reverse Proxy Configuration

-A minimal reverse proxy configuration was provided for the application.
-The Nginx Docker image was used and ran from the same Docker Compose file as the application.
+A minimal reverse proxy configuration was provided for the application using Nginx.
+The `nginx.conf` file was used and ran from the same Docker Compose file as the application.

-## Submittal
+## Files

-The solution was pushed to a personal repository on GitHub: https://github.com/jamesnotoma/flask-app-reverse-proxy-InalabUSGS.
+Here's a list of the files in this project:

+- `app.py`: the Flask application code
+- `docker-compose.yml`: the Docker Compose configuration file
+- `Dockerfile`: the Dockerfile used to build the Docker image for the application
+- `files/`: a directory where the parsed files are stored
+- `nginx.conf`: the Nginx reverse proxy configuration file
+- `parse_and_create_files.py`: the script to parse the data and create the files
+- `parse_data.py`: the script to retrieve the data from the API
+- `README.md`: the file you're reading right now
+- `requirements.txt`: the Python packages required for the application to run